-Getting a DUI could cost \$10,000 or more in fines and court costs, but it doesn't stop there.
+Being cited for a DUI could cost \$10,000 or more in fines and court costs, but it doesn't stop there.
 Depending on your insurance company, you could end up paying at least double for auto insurance or be non-renewed by your insurance company altogether.